Josh Bell Player Props: Guardians vs. Royals

-Josh Bell -- .143 average over his past 10 games -- will be in action for the Cleveland Guardians versus the Kansas City Royals, with Austin Cox on the mound, on June 28 at 8:10 PM ET.
+Josh Bell -- with an on-base percentage of .244 in his past 10 games, 78 points lower than his season-long percentage -- will be in action for the Cleveland Guardians versus the Kansas City Royals, with Zack Greinke on the hill, on June 29 at 2:10 PM ET.

 Josh Bell Game Info & Props vs. the Royals